szebenyib/swf_to_pdf/README.md

 # swf_to_pdf

-Converts swf to pdf
+Converts swf to png while also merging png files into a single pdf.
-Also converting svg to pdf

 # Installation
 `pip3 -r requirements.txt`